theflakes/reg_hunter/README.md

 Thank you to https://twitter.com/Hexacorn and https://twitter.com/SBousseaden for their open research.
 Many of the explicit registry keys and values defined in this tool came from their graciously shared hard work.

+Thanks to https://github.com/lilopkins and https://github.com/gentoo90 for the Lnk and Registry Rust crates.

 Output is in JSON.

 If you just want the tool, download the reg_hunter.exe binary.